rickcts/ai-practices/README.md

 This is a set of practice to familiarize myself with the LangChain ecosystem, gain insight into its capabilities, and prepare for real-world use down the line.

-Certainly!
-Here's a suggestion to complete the "Getting Started" section for your README:

 ## Getting Started

 To follow along with the scripts, you can follow the following steps: